Policy Hierarchy

 Storage Control

-The order is identical to Application Control, however, there is currently no Global option for Storage Control
+The order is similar to Application Control; however, Storage Control does not support Global policies.

 Was this article helpful?